Can you paint over drylok? That’s a question from one of my readers!

 Give your first coat ample time to dry and hold up to the surface.

-- For best results, it’s good to do this project on a rain-free day.
+- For best results, doing this project on a rain-free day is good.

 - A gallon of drylok is sufficient to cover 75 to 100 square feet of your wall’s surface.
 But these figures vary based on the surface’s porosity.
 Note that the surface will need at least two coats for better results.